Zećira Mušović: Early life

-Mušović's family are from Prijepolje, Serbia.
-Her three older siblings were born in the town but the family emigrated due to the Yugoslav Wars.
-The family eventually settled in Sweden.
-Mušović was born in Falun and brought up in Scania.
-She is proud of her Bosniak heritage and takes annual vacations to Bosnia and Herzegovina, visiting relatives and her "favourite city" Sarajevo.
+Mušović was born in Falun, Sweden in 1996 to a family of Bosniak origin.
+Her family had previously lived in the town of Prijepolje in Yugoslavia, modern-day Serbia.
+In 1992, her parents and three older siblings fled to Sweden to escape the Yugoslav Wars.
+They settled in the province of Scania, where Mušović joined the youth system of Stattena IF, a football club in the city of Helsingborg.
+Zećira has said she misses Prijepolje, and often visits Bosnia and Herzegovina: "I miss Prijepolje.
+I have many relatives there.
+Prijepolje is a very beautiful city and I have a lot of love for it.
+I also have a lot of relatives in Bosnia and every year I try to visit my favorite city, Sarajevo."

+She has an older brother and two older sisters.
+She describes her brother as her role model and began playing football because of him.

 Club career

+Stattena

 Mušović began playing football for Stattena IF as a nine-year-old.
+She was made fun of by those who thought girls should not play football and was asked when she would quit.
+She started playing in the goalkeeper position at age 12.
 She spent two seasons with the club's senior women's team in Division 2 in 2011 and 2012, helping the club secure promotion in the latter campaign.

+Rosengård

-She transferred from Stattena to LdB FC Malmö in October 2012.
+She transferred from Stattena to LdB FC Malmö in October 2012 at age 16.
 In 2013 she understudied Þóra Björg Helgadóttir, who was named Goalkeeper of the Year as Malmö secured the 2013 Damallsvenskan championship.
 Malmö rebranded as FC Rosengård for the 2014 Damallsvenskan and Mušović was elevated to first team contention when Helgadóttir left the club during the mid-season break.

 German import Kathrin Längert then vied with Mušović for Rosengård's goalkeeper position.
 When Mušović secured increasing first team participation in the 2015 Damallsvenskan, the club announced they were pleased with her development and awarded a new 2.5-year contract in May 2015.
-Ambitious Mušović wanted to become the best goalkeeper in the world.

 Mušović received two setbacks ahead of the 2016 Damallsvenskan season.
 First Rosengård signed Canadian goalkeeper Erin McLeod, then Mušović broke her arm while playing for Sweden U-23s.
 In the event McLeod suffered an anterior cruciate ligament injury, so the club had to bring in veteran Sofia Lundgren as cover.

 After some long conversations with Rosengård director of football Therese Sjögran, Mušović agreed to remain at the club although she was unhappy at losing her place in the team once McLeod recovered from her injured knee.
 Instead of making a transfer request, she resolved to improve aspects of her own game by training alongside her experienced Canadian rival.

-In October 2017 Mušović was given a new three-year contract by Rosengård.
+In October 2017, Mušović was given a new three-year contract by Rosengård.
 She declared: "FC Rosengård has always been and will always be the club in my heart".
-McLeod's lucrative contract was not extended, causing her team-mate and then wife Ella Masar to quit the club in solidarity.
+Mušović became starting goalkeeper near the end of the season.